Maakaf/maakaf-website/CONTRIBUTING/GUIDELINES.md

 ### Communication

 Join our [Discord Channel](https://discord.gg/uZvKfvG7NU) to connect with other contributors, ask questions, and share your experiences.
 We welcome your feedback and ideas!

+If you feel the maintainers are not noticing your PR or changes you've made on it, shouting out in the channel will grab our attention :)

 ### License